-Though the weather isn't always as accommodating as one would like in the dead of winter or heat of summer, as a state, Oklahoma is heaven for the outdoorsman.
+Though the weather isn't always as accommodating as one would like in the dead of winter or the heat of summer, Oklahoma is heaven for people who love the outdoors.
 From wooded regions to mountainous terrain, it offers a great deal in the way of recreational opportunities.
-And many are surprised to learn that Oklahoma is filled with beautiful lakes for boating, fishing and more.
+And many people are surprised to learn that Oklahoma is filled with beautiful lakes for boating, fishing, and more.
 Just in the metro area alone, there are a number of major lakes in addition to the many smaller, local bodies of water.
-Here is a list of the major Oklahoma City lakes, with links to detailed profiles on each.
+Here is a list of the major Oklahoma City lake.

 01 of 05

-About: Lake Hefner was built in 1947 and is considered the premiere location for sailboating in OKC.
-In addition to fishing, picnicking and golf, Lake Hefner is well-known for outdoor recreation.
+Lake Hefner was built in 1947 and is considered the premier location for sailboating in OKC.
+In addition to fishing, picnicking, and golfing, Lake Hefner is well-known for outdoor recreation.
 Trails trace the entire lake and stretch just over nine miles in total.
-They are twelve feet wide and asphalt, and the east side of the lake also contains some six feet wide trails specifically for pedestrians.
-The area features numerous well-kept parks for the kids, and you'll often find families walking, lounging or flying a kite.
+They are 12 feet wide and covered asphalt, and the east side of the lake also contains some six-foot-wide trails specifically for pedestrians.
+The area features numerous well-kept parks for the kids, and you'll often find families walking, lounging, or flying a kite.
 The lighthouse is a photo destination, and the East Wharf restaurants offer some of the best views in the metro.

 02 of 05

-Where: Northwest Oklahoma City, just southwest of Lake Hefner, south of Route 66 and north of I-40 between Council and Morgan Roads.
+Where: It's in Northwest Oklahoma City, just southwest of Lake Hefner, south of Route 66, and north of I-40 between Council and Morgan Roads.

 03 of 05

-About: Originally constructed in 1962 and named after the prominent, longtime Chamber of Commerce director, Lake Stanley Draper is one of Oklahoma City's urban reservoirs.
-It is a popular recreational spot with its many fishing piers, marina, picnic areas and large, open water for skiing, and the bike trails around the lake make for an excellent riding experience.
+Originally constructed in 1962 and named after the prominent, longtime Chamber of Commerce director, Lake Stanley Draper is one of Oklahoma City's urban reservoirs.
+It is a popular recreational spot with its many fishing piers, marina, picnic areas and large, open water for skiing.
+The bike trails around the lake make for an excellent riding experience.

 04 of 05

-Where: Northeast of Oklahoma City, directly east of the north metro suburb of Edmond.
+Where: It's northeast of Oklahoma City, directly east of the north metro suburb of Edmond.

-Features: Boating, Swimming, Fishing (primarily largemouth and striped bass, catfish, crappie and bluegill), Water sports, Over 140 campsites, Picnic pavilions, Hiking and riding trailsContinue to 5 of 5 below.
+Features: This site offers boating, swimming, fishing (primarily large-mouth and striped bass, catfish, crappie, and bluegill), water sports, more than 140 campsites, picnic pavilions, as well as hiking and riding trails.Continue to 5 of 5 below.

 05 of 05

-About: Constructed in the early 1960's as a municipal water reservoir, Lake Thunderbird is a popular metro venue for boating, fishing, biking and other outdoor recreation.
-It is 6,070 acres and includes over 80 miles of shoreline.
-Taking the short drive from OKC is well-worth it considering all the lake has to offer.
+Constructed in the early 1960s as a municipal water reservoir, Lake Thunderbird is a 'popular metro venue for boating, fishing, biking, and other outdoor recreation.
+It's comprised of 6,070 acres and includes more than 80 miles of shoreline.
+Taking the short drive from OKC is well worth it considering all the lake has to offer.

-Features: Boating, Fishing (primarily large-mouth bass, crappie, sunfish, channel catfish, white bass, and saugeye), Picnic areas, Camping areas with change houses, Two marinas, Boathouse, Concession areas, Nature trail, Nature center, Swim beach, Archery range, Horseback riding, Hunting, Eagle watching and guided eagle tours,
+Features: At this lake, you can enjoy boating, fishing (primarily large-mouth bass, crappie, sunfish, channel catfish, white bass, and saugeye), picnic areas, camping areas with change houses, two marinas, a boathouse, concession areas, nature trail, nature center, swim beach, archery range, horseback riding, hunting, eagle watching, and guided eagle tours.